-3.32 Since 2013 the Government have set targets for the performance of Councils in respect of decision making on planning applications.
+- 3.28 Since 2013 the Government have set targets for the performance of Councils in respect of decision making on planning applications.
 Two reporting criteria; speed of decisions and quality of decisions are measured.
-Performance on major applications from April 2020 to March 2021 was 100% of major applications determined within 13/16 weeks or subject to agreement.
+Performance on major applications from April 2021 to March 2022 was 86.67% of major applications determined within 13/16 weeks or subject to agreement.
 This is above the threshold of 60% (over a two year reporting period).
-98.8% of minor applications were determined within 8 weeks or subject to agreement, significantly above the threshold of 70% (over a two year reporting period).

-3.33 In relation to quality of decisions, this is measured by the number of appeals allowed by the Planning Inspectorate against the number of application decisions in a specified period.
+86.13% of minor applications were determined within 8 weeks or subject to agreement, significantly above the threshold of 70% (over a two year reporting period). - 3.29 In relation to quality of decisions, this is measured by the number of appeals allowed by the Planning Inspectorate against the number of application decisions in a specified period.
 The Government has introduced a threshold of 10% for both minors and major appeals.
-In 2020/21, the percentage of major and minor applications granted at appeal was well below this threshold.
+In 2021/22, the percentage of major applications granted at appeal was 0% and minor applications were less than 1%.

-• To ensure that the Council's suite of Supplementary Planning Documents (SPDs) continue to provide appropriate guidance to developers and planning officers, and reflect the policies in the new Local Plan and any changes to national policy.
+To ensure that the Council's suite of Supplementary Planning Documents (SPDs) continue to provide appropriate guidance to developers and planning officers, and reflect the policies in the new Local Plan and any changes to national policy.